SoCkEt7/CodeLens/readme.md

 4. Push to the branch: `git push origin feature-name`
 5. Open a pull request

+## Troubleshooting

+**Q: CodeLens doesn't show any files**
+A: Make sure you're in a directory with files that match the watch patterns.
+Check the activity log for errors.

+**Q: Colors don't display properly**
+A: Ensure your terminal supports 256 colors.
+Try a modern terminal like iTerm2, Alacritty, or Windows Terminal.

+**Q: High CPU usage**
+A: CodeLens watches many files.
+You can reduce load by adding more patterns to `ignorePatterns`.

+**Q: Git diff not working**
+A: CodeLens falls back to file snapshots if not in a git repo.
+This is normal behavior.

-## 📄 License
+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgements

-- Inspired by the need for better real-time file tracking in development workflows
-- Thanks to all contributors and the open source community
+## Credits / Crédits

+**EN:** Made with ♥ by [Antonin Nvh](https://olive.click) **FR:** Créé avec ♥ par [Antonin Nvh](https://olive.click)

 ---

-Made with ❤️ for developers.
-Happy coding!
+**CodeLens** - A beautiful terminal UI for real-time file monitoring **CodeLens** - Une interface terminal élégante pour la surveillance de fichiers en temps réel

+© 2025 Antonin Nvh.
+All rights reserved. | Tous droits réservés.